Srizon143005/Computer-Graphics-and-Animation/README.md

 <p></p>
-<p>glScalef() scales the whole object declared inside the display function. glTranslatef() will translate the whole object as specified either.
-But here, first glTranslatef will do its job, then glScalef() will do its part.
+<p><code>glScalef()</code> scales the whole object declared inside the display function. <code>glTranslatef()</code> will translate the whole object as specified either.
+But here, first <code>glTranslatef()</code> will do its job, then <code>glScalef()</code> will do its part.
 The reason is that in OpenGL the transformations, which are done on the object, are declared before the display function and they are executed in the reverse order.
 Now, let's talk about how to create the leaf.
 Here, in this example, we've created the leaf by the combination of a triangle, a quad and two polygons.
 Let's see the display function:</p>

 <pre>
     <code>